microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/certificateauthoritypath-delete-mutualtlsoauthconfigurations.md

 ## Response

 - If successful, this method returns a `204 No Content` response code.
-It doesn't return anything in the response body.
 - Mutualtlsauthconfigurations can't be deleted until all linked DeviceTemplates and their linked devices are deleted.
 Failure to do so results in a `400` response.
 - Reference [MSGraph error responses and resource types](/graph/errors) for more information regarding general error codes and error conditions.